regolith-linux/website/content/en/docs/Getting started/install.md

 ## Option 1: Ubuntu Installer

 {{% pageinfo %}}
-ISO installers are not yet available for the R1.3.1 release.
-Until available, the R1.3 release can be installed and updates will bring the system up to R1.3.1 automatically.
+ISO installers are not available for the R1.3.1 release.
+The R1.3 release can be installed and updates will bring the system up to R1.3.1 automatically.
 {{% /pageinfo %}}

 1. Download an [ISO image <i class="fas fa-cloud-download-alt"></i>](https://sourceforge.net/projects/regolith-linux/files/regolith-linux-r1.3/) (both the Ubuntu LTS 18.04 and most recent 19.10 bases are available) and then use an OS installation tool such as USB Creator to write the downloaded file into a USB device.
 Here are Ubuntu guides for performing this action in [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0), [Mac](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), and [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0).